gasparka/thesis/docs/3_synthesis.rst

     resulting in complex conversion process and typically unreadable VHDL output.

 The majority of the hardware related tools end up converting to either VHDL or SystemVerilog, because these are supported by the synthesis tools.
-Most often the higher level language is converted to very low level VHDL/ :abbr:`SystemVerilog (SV)` code, resulting in a confusing conversion process and unreadable code for a human.
+Generally the higher level language is converted to very low level VHDL/ :abbr:`SV (SystemVerilog)` code, resulting in a complex conversion process and unreadable code for a human.

-This thesis tests an alternative path by contributing the sequential synthesizable object-oriented (OOP) programming model for VHDL.
+This thesis tests an alternative path by contributing the sequential object-oriented (OOP) programming model for VHDL.
 The main motivation is to use it as a conversion target for higher level languages.
 Major advantages are that the conversion process is simple and the output VHDL is readable and structured.

-VHDL has been chosen over :abbr:`SystemVerilog (SV)` because it is a strict language and forbids many mistakes during compile time.
+VHDL has been chosen over :abbr:`SV (SystemVerilog)` because it is a strict language and forbids many mistakes during compile time.
-:abbr:`SystemVerilog (SV)` on the other hand is much more permissive, for example allowing out-of-bounds array indexing :cite:`sysverilog_gotcha`.
+:abbr:`SV (SystemVerilog)` on the other hand is much more permissive, for example allowing out-of-bounds array indexing :cite:`sysverilog_gotcha`.
 In the future both could be supported.